 Bob’s Red Mill has been around for decades with the mission of bringing people back to basics with delicious whole grains.
 Its Gluten-Free 1-to-1 Baking Flour allows you to follow your favorite baking recipes without any specialty ingredients or customizations required.
-This blend is designed for recipes that call for baking powder or baking soda, like cookies, cupcakes, muffins, and brownies.
+This blend is designed for recipes that call for baking powder or baking soda, like brownies, cookies, cupcakes, and muffins.

-Bob’s Red Mill Gluten-Free 1-to-1 Baking Flour is made in their dedicated gluten-free manufacturing facility and is kosher and verified by the non-GMO Project.
-As far as baking mixes go, Bob’s Red Mill offers many options, like chocolate chip cookies, whole grain bread, pancakes, brownies, pie crust, pizza crust, muffins, and more.
+Bob’s Red Mill Gluten-Free 1-to-1 Baking Flour is made in the company's dedicated gluten-free manufacturing facility—and is also kosher and verified by the Non-GMO Project.
+As far as baking mixes go, Bob’s Red Mill offers many options, like chocolate chip cookies, whole grain bread, pancakes, brownies, pie crust, pizza crust, and muffins.

 Ingredients: Sweet white rice flour, whole grain brown rice flour, potato starch, whole grain sorghum flour, tapioca flour, xanthan gum